 General.
 In addition to employee health care costs, the District provides post-employment health care benefits ("OPEB") in accordance with collective bargaining agreements and the health benefits agreement.
 The District's OPEB consists of post-employment benefits for health, prescription drug, dental, and vision coverage for retirees and their dependents.
 As of June 30, 2022, there were approximately 58,886 active employees who meet the eligibility requirements for OPEB benefits, 39,111 inactive employees or beneficiaries currently receiving benefits, and 221 inactive employees entitled to but not yet receiving benefits, for a total of 98,218 current and former employees entitled to receive benefits under the District's OPEB plan.
 Historically, the District has funded these benefits on a pay-asyou-go basis, paying an amount in each fiscal year equal to the benefits distributed or disbursed in that fiscal year.
 Beginning in fiscal year 2013-14, the District's policy, subject to District Board approval, is to prefund a portion of its OPEB costs for employees, retirees and their beneficiaries by allocating funds for the express purpose of funding future other postemployment benefit costs to the extent possible.
 See "-District Financial Policies and Related Practices - Budget and Finance Policy - Liability Reserves" herein.
 The District Board approved the creation of the OPEB Trust Fund in May 2014.
-As of June 30, 2023, the District has contributed approximately \$339 million to the OPEB Trust Fund, inclusive of the District's contributions of \$60 million in July 2014, \$30 million in September 2014, \$45 million in September 2015, \$6 million in March 2016, \$78 million in October 2016, and \$120 million in October 2017.
+As of October 1, 2023, the District has contributed approximately \$372.3 million to the OPEB Trust Fund, inclusive of the District's contributions of \$60 million in July 2014, \$30 million in September 2014, \$45 million in September 2015, \$6 million in March 2016, \$78 million in October 2016, \$120 million in October 2017, and \$33.3 million in August 2023.
 The District did not contribute to the OPEB Trust Fund in fiscal years 2018-19, 2019-20, 2020-21, 2021-22 and 2022-23.
-At the time of preparation of the Fiscal Year 2022-23 Estimated Actuals, it was expected that the District would contribute \$141.0 million to the OPEB Trust Fund.
-However, after the preparation of the 2022-23 Estimated Actuals in connection with the approval of the Fiscal Year 2023-24

-Budget, the fiscal year 2022-23 contribution was reduced by \$107.7 million and the transfer of the remaining \$33.3 million contribution was delayed until fiscal year 2023-24.
+At the time of preparation of the District's estimated actuals for fiscal year 2022-23 (the "2022-23 Estimated Actuals"), it was expected that the District would contribute \$141.0 million to the OPEB Trust Fund in fiscal year 2022-23.
+However, after the preparation of the 2022-23 Estimated Actuals in connection with the approval of the Fiscal Year 2023-24 Budget, the fiscal year 2022-23 contribution was reduced by \$107.7 million and the transfer of the remaining \$33.3 million contribution was delayed until fiscal year 2023-24.
 Thus, although the District is designating the \$33.3 million contribution as a fiscal year 2022-23 contribution for internal purposes, there was no transfer of funds to the OPEB Trust Fund in fiscal year 2022-23.
-Based on the Fiscal Year 2023-24 Budget, the District has budgeted to contribute \$244.3 million from all funds of the District (not just the General Fund) to the OPEB Trust Fund in fiscal year 2023-24, \$33.3 million of which the District is designating for internal purposes as a fiscal year 2022-23 contribution.
+As indicated above, the \$33.3 million was deposited in the OPEB Trust Fund in August 2023.
+Based on the Fiscal Year 2023-24 Budget, the District has budgeted to contribute \$244.3 million from all funds of the District (not just the General Fund) to the OPEB Trust Fund in fiscal year 2023-24, \$33.3 million of which was the amount deposited in the OPEB Trust Fund in August 2023.
 In the June 2023 Actuarial Valuation Report Postretirement Health Benefits as of the June 30, 2022 measurement date for fiscal year 2022-23 (the "2022 Actuarial Valuation"), Aon Hewitt indicated that based on the District's current funding policy, projected cash flows, and the assumed asset return, the assets in the OPEB Trust Fund are projected to be depleted in fiscal year 2035-36 if such assets were drawn upon to pay benefits as they come due without the District funding such benefits on a pay-as-you-go basis.